-In addition to field related skills, students gain oral and written communication skills, computer literacy, advanced computational skills, customer relations, and critical thinking skills through Arts & Sciences and technical course work.
+In addition, students gain oral and written communication skills, computer literacy, advanced computational skills, customer relations, and critical thinking skills through Arts & Sciences and technical course work.

 Dunwoody College was the first Minnesota technical college to have its HVAC programs accredited by HVAC Excellence, the largest provider of certification in the HVACR industry.
 Certification ensures that Dunwoody programs meet or exceed industry standards for quality technical education.